When this article is for you

 Why the wizard is so short

 We've cut every field we don't strictly need.
 No phone number at signup.
 No industry.
-No address.
-No VAT ID (until checkout for a paid plan).
 No "how did you hear about us" survey.
 The principle is well-tested: every field at signup is a place users drop off, and the cost of getting a field wrong (you'd need to come back and fix it later) is higher than the cost of asking for it later when it actually matters.

 Step 1 — email verification

 A 6-digit code arrives from [email protected].
 Type it on the next screen.
-The code expires after 15 minutes; click Resend if you missed the window.
-About 1 in 30 first-time signups land in spam because the sender has no reputation with your inbox yet — check there before requesting a resend.
+The code expires after 15 minutes; click Resend if you missed the window (and check spam first — first-time emails sometimes land there).

-If you signed up with Google, this step is skipped entirely.
-Google has already verified your email, so we trust their assertion and let you straight through to step 2.
+If you signed up with Google or Apple, this step is skipped entirely.
+The provider has already verified your email, so we trust their assertion and let you straight through.

-The verified email becomes your account's primary contact for: billing receipts, tax-advisor flag notifications, 30-day inactivity reminders, and password-reset links.
-You can change it later from Settings → Account → Email, with another verification round on the new address.
+The verified email becomes your account's primary contact for billing receipts, notifications, and password-reset links.
+You can change it later from your account settings, with another verification round on the new address.

-The company name appears on every export header (year-end JSON, tax-advisor exports) and is visible to invited tax advisors.
+The company name appears on your export headers and is visible to invited tax advisors.
 Pick the legal name as it would appear on your invoices, or your trading name.
-You can edit it later from Settings → Company → Name.
+You can edit it later from Settings → Company.

 The country is the one most people overthink.
-It drives VAT-rate suggestions in the extraction pipeline only:
+It drives the VAT-rate and expense-category defaults in the scanning pipeline:

-• A German company gets 19% / 7% suggested as the default rates when the AI extracts an invoice with no detected VAT rate.
+- A German company gets 19% / 7% suggested as the default rates.

 That's it for what country does.
 It does not drive data residency — your data is stored in Frankfurt regardless of which country you pick.
 See where is my data stored for the residency story.
 It does not affect billing (we bill in EUR from a Cyprus entity regardless of your country).
 It does not unlock or restrict features.

 If you pick the wrong country, the consequences are limited: the VAT-rate suggestions are wrong, which the AI extraction usually corrects when it reads the actual VAT rate printed on the invoice.
-You can still pick correctly from Settings → Company → Country later.
+You can fix it any time from Settings → Company.

-Step 4 — invite teammates + tax advisor (optional)
+Step 4 — invite your tax advisor (optional)

 What happens after the wizard

-You land on the Dashboard with Free plan · 10 documents/month at the top.
-The app suggests three next steps:
+You land on the Dashboard on the Free plan (10 documents/month).
+Good next steps:

-• Upload your first document (drag-and-drop, the file picker, or your phone camera).
+- Upload more documents (drag-and-drop, the file picker, or your phone camera).
 See upload via the web.

 You can skip those too.
 The free plan stays free as long as you stay under 10 documents/month; there's no clock ticking.